 Brassica oleracea.
 55-70 days.
 A great open pollinated broccoli bred in Oregon by plant breeder Dr. Alan Kapuler of Peace Seeds.
 Nutribud is the broccoli to grow for flavor.
 The sweetest, richest and possibly the most nutritious broccoli for spring and fall.
 Deep-green florets, central head and prolific side shoots make this an excellent variety…

+Brassica oleracea.
+55 days.
 A heat-tolerant, small heading broccoli similar to broccolini.
 Where it really shines is not in its initial small head, but in the endless tasty side shoot production.
-Piracicaba Broccoli’s small shoots and loose florets make it seem like it could be the primordial ancestor of modern supermarket hybrid broccoli.
+The leaves are as delicious as the tender green heads and sweet stems.
+Unique to the world of broccoli varieties, Piracicaba’s small shoots and loose…

 Brassica oleracea.
 210-240 days.
 Overwintering purple sprouting broccoli (PSB) is a very special treat for mild winter climate zones.
 Along with overwintering cauliflower, PSB is a superb food source during the hunger gap of March – April (at least for those of us whose winters do not usually drop below 15°F).
 With clusters of vibrant…

-With its sublime blue-green color, Umpqua Broccoli looks delicious even from a distance.
-The robust plants have good side shoot production.
+Brassica oleracea.
+50-70 days.
+With its sublime excellent blue-green color, Umpqua looks delicious even from a distance.
+The robust plants produce 6-8” heads, and have good side shoot production.
+Early to size up from spring planting yet resists premature bolting.
+Beautiful and stress tolerant, especially for an open pollinated variety.
+This spring and fall broccoli…

 Brassica oleracea.
 Green.
 180-260 days.
 One of the most reliable, easy-to-grow open pollinated Brussels sprout varieties out there.
 Firm, sweet, dark green sprouts form on plants that grow to 3½’.
 We trialed every open pollinated Brussels sprout we could find; Darkmar 21 was the obvious mid-season choice because of its consistent large sprout production and…